nimasaedi/mily/MIGRATION_AND_SEED_GUIDE.md

 To run this project on your host, you need to create a MySQL database and import the following schema.

 ## 1. Create Database
-Create a new database named `minrely_db` (or whatever you configured in `.env`).
+The database name used in this project is `rid_req_rid`.
+Ensure this database is created in your phpMyAdmin/cPanel.

 ## 2. SQL Schema
-Run the following SQL queries in phpMyAdmin or your MySQL client:
+Run the following SQL queries in phpMyAdmin (inside `rid_req_rid` database) or your MySQL client:

 ```sql
 -- Users Table